Exohayvan/atsuko/commands/README.md

 Creates a reaction role message.

+## refresh_ads

+Admin command to refresh the advertisement list.

 ## vote

 Start an anonymous vote with 2-10 options to choose from!
 (Besure to include quotes on title and options)